 What is Earned Value?

-In a nutshell, Earned Value is an approach where you monitor the project plan, actual work, and work-completed value to see if a project is on track.
-Earned Value shows how much of the budget and time should have been spent, with regard to the amount of work done so far.
+In a nutshell, Earned Value is an approach where you monitor the project plan, actual work, and work completed value to see if a project is on track.
+Earned Value shows how much of the budget and time should have been spent, considering the amount of work done so far.

 Here are five other definitions:

-Earned Value differs from the usual budget verses actual costs incurred model, in that it requires the cost of work in progress to be quantified.
-This allows the project manager to compare how much work has been completed, against how much he expected to be completed at a given point.
+Earned Value differs from the general budget versus actual costs incurred model, in that it requires the cost of work in progress to be quantified.
+Earned Value allows the project manager to compare how much work has been completed, against how much he expected to be finished at a given point in time.

-The project manager needs to agree the project scope, create a Work Breakdown Structure ¹ (WBS) and assign budget to each work package ², the lowest level of the WBS.
+The project manager needs to agree on the project scope, create a Work Breakdown Structure¹ and assign a budget to each work package², the lowest level of the WBS.
 Next he or she will create a schedule showing the calendar time it will take to complete the work.
 This overall plan is baselined (this is the planned value) and used to measure performance throughout the project.
-As each work package is completed (earned) it is compared with planned value, showing the work achieved against plan.
+As each work package is completed (earned) it is compared with planned value, showing the work achieved against the plan.
 A variance to the plan is recorded as a time or schedule deviation.

 Earned Value provides the project manager with an objective way of measuring performance and predicting future outcomes.
-This can enable him or her to report progress with greater confidence and highlight any overrun earlier.
-This in turn, enables the management team to make cost and time allocation decisions earlier than would otherwise be the case.
+Earned Value can enable him or her to report progress with greater confidence and highlight any overrun earlier.
+This, in turn, allows the management team to make cost and time allocation decisions sooner than would otherwise be the case.

-Earned Value is also known as Performance Measurement, Management by Objectives, Budgeted Cost of Work Performed and Cost Schedule Control Systems.
+Earned Value is sometimes known as Performance Measurement, Management by Objectives, Budgeted Cost of Work Performed and Cost Schedule Control Systems.

-- Work Packages are a small-defined set of tasks or activities that form part of an overall project scope, usually the lowest level of the Work Breakdown Structure.
+² Work Packages are a small defined set of tasks or activities that form part of an overall project scope, usually the lowest level of the Work Breakdown Structure.